 Radio waves.
 One study found that mice exposed to a long cell phone call every day had much lower testosterone.
 Our world is awash in radio waves.
 Over the 20th Century this has grown from almost nothing to very high exposure in the 21st Century from the cell phone in your pocket mostly!
 I plan to write more about this.

 Social Changes.
 There have been many social changes that have occurred in this time.
-Possibly people feel less independent and more helpless, defeated, and disoriented in the face of high technology, the loss of “traditional values,” mass society, mass media, powerfully armed states, very large corporations, high amounts of regulation, and cultures that value intense education and “professional” work for a large company.
+Possibly people feel less purposeful, less independent and more helpless, defeated, and disoriented in the face of high technology, the loss of “traditional values,” mass society, mass media, powerfully armed states, very large corporations, high amounts of regulation, and cultures that value intense education and “professional” work for a large company.
 Internalizing certain attitudes likely affects hormones.
 One study has found that Americans in 2007 were quite a bit more likely to be mentally disordered than in 1938.
 (Source)